 Pham and van Vliet [2005] approximate the 2D bilateral filter with a separable kernel by first filtering the image rows and then the columns.
 This dramatically shortens the processing times since the number of pixels to process is proportional to the kernel radius instead of its area in the 2D case.
 Pham [2006] also describes an extension to his work where the separation axes are oriented to follow the image gradient.
-However, we knew about this extension too late to include it in our tests.
+However, we did not learn of this extension in time to include it in our tests.
 Our experiments focus on the axis-aligned version that has been shown to be extremely efficient by Winnemöller et al. [2006].
 We have implemented this technique in C++ using the same code base as for our method.
-Our C++ code on 2.8GHz Intel Xeon achieves a 5× speed-up compared to the experiment in Matlab on an 1.47GHz AMD reported in the original article.
+Our C++ code on 2.8GHz Intel Xeon achieves a $5 \times$ speed-up compared to the experiment in Matlab on an 1.47GHz AMD reported in the original article.

 As in the original paper, our tests confirm that the separable-kernel strategy is useful for small kernels.
-Figure 11-right shows that this advantage applies to radii that do not exceed a few pixels ( $\sigma_s \approx 5$ pixels with our implementation).
+Figure 11-right shows that this advantage applies to radii that do not exceed a few pixels ($\sigma{\rm s} \approx 5$ pixels with our implementation).
 Winnemöller et al. [2006] have shown that it is a suitable choice to simplify the content of videos by applying several iterations of the bilateral filter using a small kernel.
 This approximation is less suitable for larger kernels as shown by the running times on Figure 11-right and because artifacts due to the approximation become visible (Figures 12 and 15f).
 As the kernel becomes bigger, the pixel neighborhoods contain more and more complex features, e.g. several edges and corners.
 These features are poorly handled by the separable kernel because it considers the rows and columns separately.
 This results in axis-aligned artifacts which may be undesirable in a number of cases.
 In comparison, our approach handles the complete neighborhoods.
-The incurred error is significantly lower and follows the image structure, yielding mostly imperceptible differences (Figures 12 and 15g).